-Lectures and readings of this week focus on the traditional ecological knowledge and resource ethic in the economies of the Inuit people of the Arctic at the far northern reaches of human settlement in North America.
+Lectures and readings of this week focus on the traditional ecological knowledge and resource ethic among communities of Inuit people of the Arctic at the far northern reaches of human settlement in North America.
 Inuit people depend on a storehouse of traditional ecological knowledge and resourceful technologies to thrive in places many other people would find oppressive.
-We look at the challenges that foraging economies of Inuit people face in the context of arctic environments rife with risk and limits to survival.
+We look at the challenges that foraging Inuit communities and their animal counterparts face in the context of arctic environments rife with risk and limits to survival.
 We will consider how traditional Inuit values and practices have been impacted by colonialism and the imposition of political will from without, and how Inuit people are adapting to these conditions through a combination of traditionalism and innovation.
 We pay special attention to the impacts of global warming on Inuit ecology and economy, including the inevitable need to relocate and resettle communities away from locations of marked vulnerability.